Bassoon

 Screening Requirements:

-- One solo of the harpist’s choice, performed from memory
+- One solo of the harpist's choice, performed from memory (see below for guidelines).

-- One orchestral cadenza of the harpist’s choice
+- One orchestral cadenza of the harpist's choice (music may be used).

 Harpsichord